Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Conclusion

 \section{Conclusion}

 In this paper, we propose Self-Prompting LLMs for Zero-Shot Open-Domain Question Answering.
-Our method induces the LLM to generate a pseudo QA dataset with matching passages and explanations, and use them for in-context learning.
+Our method induces the LLM to generate pseudo QA pairs with matching passages and explanations and use them for in-context learning.
 It successfully stimulates the potential of the LLM in ODQA by explicitly activating various language understanding abilities and eliciting knowledge in its parameters.
-With no training data and external corpus, Self-Prompting surpasses previous SOTA significantly and performs on par with retrieval-augmented fine-tuned models and few-shot prompting.
-In the future, we will improve the framework by eliminating hallucination in generation and reducing manual design.
-Besides, it is possible to expand Self-Prompting to other NLP tasks and further release the power of LLMs in different fields.
+With no training data and external corpus, Self-Prompting surpasses previous SOTA significantly and performs on par with several strong retrieval-augmented fine-tuned models and few-shot prompting methods.
+It is generally effective across LLMs under different sizes and is able to provide accurate and helpful explanations alongside the answers, making it a more reliable and interpretable framework for turstworthy AI systems.